StepicOrg/Stepik-API/README.md

 ##### Flat
 Stepic api schema if flat, meaning there is no multi-level end-points.

 Every request return list of objects, even if only one object was asked.
-List can contain from 0 or more elements.
+List can contain 0 or more elements.

-Foe example response `from https://stepic.org/api/courses/1`have not one course object, but array, containing one course object.
+For example response `from https://stepic.org/api/courses/1`have not one course object, but array, containing one course object.

 ###### Pagination
 All responses from GET are 1)paginated 2)have extra `meta` object with extra information about pagination.
 For example: